jhudsl/AnVIL_Phylogenetic-Techniques/docs/01-intro.md

 # Introduction

 This book offers an introduction to molecular phylogenetic analyses using RStudio on AnVIL.
-Students will learn how to choose sequences for analysis, alignment, and the major methods of tree inference, as well as how to create attractive phylogenetic tree figures.
+Students will learn how to choose sequences for analysis, alignment, and the major methods of tree inference, as well as how to create useful phylogenetic tree figures.

 ## Motivation

+Coming soon!

 ## Target Audience